East Asia·China·Updated April 29, 2026

 What scams target tourists in Chengdu?

-The most frequently reported tourist scams in Chengdu are Tea House Friendship Scam, Malicious QR Code Payment Scam, Fake Online Translation and Dating Site Scams, with 3 classified as high severity.
+The most frequently reported tourist scams in Chengdu are Black Taxi Scam, Tea House Friendship Scam, Fake Panda Base Ticket Sellers.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Chengdu?